config

 ):

-Write cells to file along with header hdr starting at index offset (mainly for nbdev internal use).
+Write cells to file along with header hdr (mainly for nbdev internal use).

 This is a simple exporter with just enough functionality to correctly export this notebook, in order to bootstrap the creation of nbdev itself.